luizfilipe/RAPTOR/README.md

 ## Summary

-RaptorEngine is a scene-oriented, elegant performance oriented 3D engine written in Javascript designed to make it easier and more intuitive for developers to produce games and demos utilising 3D hardware.
-The class library abstracts all the details of using the underlying system librarie Webgl (Opengl-ES) and provides an interface based on world objects and other intuitive
+RaptorEngine is a scene-oriented, elegant performance oriented 3D engine written in Javascript designed to make it easier and more intuitive for developers to produce games and demos utilizing 3D hardware in the Web browser.
+The class library abstracts all the details of using the underlying system library Webgl (Opengl-ES).
+RaptorEngine is a fully intergrated Render engine with a advanced render pipeline that enables advanced graphics and lighting techniques out of the box.

 ## Features